Practical-Code/bless/README.md

 Change the location in the CloudFormation template from https://github.com/Practical-Code/bless.git to the location of your forked repository.

 Name and create the CloudFormation stack.

+### AWS CodeBuild

+In the AWS CodeBuild console, select the bless-deploy project and select "Start Build".

 A Lambda function named bless_lambda will now be created and will be able to sign certficates.